mmendescortes/alphavantage-node-sdk/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.
+Please read [CONTRIBUTING.md](https://github.com/mmendescortes/alphavantage-node-sdk/blob/master/CONTRIBUTING.md) for details on our standards, rules, and the process for submitting pull requests to me.

 ## Versioning

-I use [git](https://git-scm.com/) itself for versioning.
 For the versions available, see the [tags on this repository](https://github.com/mmendescortes/alphavantage-node-sdk/tags).

 ## Author